-Japan may well be the most quiet country in the world.
-When you step into an izakaya though, things tend to liven up.
+People in Japan are renowned for their reserve.
+But when you step into an izakaya, things tend to liven up quite a bit.
 Boisterous greetings, singing, dancing, hearty chattering and the like make for a let-loose atmosphere.
-Have a look at the vid below to see just how birthdays are dealt with…even if you don’t know the person, your participation in the celebration is expected!
+Have a look at the video below to see just how birthdays are dealt with (this is Teppen Onna Dojo in Shibuya).
+For example, even if you don’t know the person, your participation in a birthday celebration is expected!

 Paying the bill

-When you’re ready to leave, you can ask for the bill by saying “okaikei onegai shimasu” (お会計お願いします).
-When you get the bill, just follow the Japanese tradition and divide it by as many people as are present.
+When you’re ready to leave, you can ask for the bill by saying “Okaikei onegai shimasu” (お会計お願いします).
+When you get the bill, follow the Japanese tradition and divide it equally by as many people as are present.
 You could just calculate the cost of what you drank and consumed, but if you do that, you’ll never make friends in Japan.
-Just pay your share.
+Just pay your share!